isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/setup-development-environment.md

 # Setup development environment

-You can use the local development environment to create, test, and deploy headless forms.
-After a headless adaptive form or related assets are ready on the local development environment, you can deploy the headless adaptive form application to your publishing environment.
+You can setup development environment to create, test, and deploy headless forms.
+After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment.

 ## Prerequisites